soggybag/Hoppy-Bunny-SpriteKit-Swift/P3-Bunny-Physics/content.md

 *Wait, so what is Z Position?*

 Z-Position or Z-Order defines the render ordering for overlapping 2d objects.
+Imagine the objects on the screen as post-it notes.
+Some have to be in front of others.

 ![Z Position Example](../Tutorial-Images/zorder.png)